eee-Andrew/Mobile-SDK-Android-V5/README.md

 - sample：Compile aircraft sample App, which depends on uxsdk.
 - Laser range sample: open the **Laser Range Widget** from the widget list to display the H20 camera's range finder distance.
 - H20 camera preview: from the sample's main screen choose **Multi-Video Decoding (CameraStreamManager - New)** to watch the live camera feed while the gimbal pans and zooms.
+- RTSP streaming: the widget list automatically starts an RTSP server at `rtsp://user:192.168.0.160@192.168.0.161:8554/streaming/live/1` so you can view the feed remotely while the camera pans and zooms.

 ## Integration